MMyatKhine/Basic-HTML-Class/README.md

-Second add work to make messenger site to become more responsive.
+Second work adding to become previous messenger site more responsive.